 After learning how damaging candy can be to your teeth, you are probably wondering how you can satisfy your sweet tooth without indulging in sugary treats.

 Try eating fresh fruits rather than something sweet.
-They are nutrient-rich and besides tasty as candies.
+They are nutrient-rich and, besides, as tasty as candies.
 If you want to make a dessert, use less sugar and a high amount of fresh fruit.
 Moreover, you can make sweets in your home using healthy ingredients that are less harmful to your teeth but still tasty.

 For example, you can make your own ice cream by adding some pieces of banana (rather than sugar) to get the same sweet taste and creamy texture.
 You can also add peanut butter and coconut to your dessert to decrease the amount of sugar content.